kazurayam/Processing50000/README.md

 In Katalon Studio, I have a Test Case which requires some parameters runtime.
 And I have a CSV file of which lines contain the values to pass to the Test Case.

-Let me assume a serious case: the number of lines is massive: 50,000.
-If I run the Test Case for 50,000 times sequentially, who knows how long would take?
+Let me assume an extreme case: the number of lines is massive: 50,000.
+If I run the Test Case for 50,000 times sequentially, who knows how long would it take?
 How many days and nights?

-So, I want to somehow split the data into smaller chunks of N groups, and execute N tests in parallel in order to let the tasks finish faster.
+So, I want to somehow split the data into smaller chunks of N groups, and execute N tests in parallel in order to let the tasks to finish faster.
 N could be 2, 5, 10, 50, …​

 I want the codes in the Katalon Studio project as simple and maintainable as possible.

 I would start developing the project using Katalon Studio GUI on a laptop machine.

-I would imagine distributing the whole task into multiple machines on Cloud with sufficient Katalon Runtime Engine licenses (50 AWS EC2 instances?) as much as the budget allows.
-With this hope in mind, I want to design the project’s code to run fine in such distributed environment.
+I would imagine distributing the whole task on multiple instances on Cloud with sufficient Katalon Runtime Engine licenses (50 AWS EC2 instances?) as much as the budget allows.
+With this hope in mind, I want to design the project’s code to run fine in such distributed environment as well as on a laptop.

 ## Solution

 I would not use Katalon’s [Data-driven Testing](https://docs.katalon.com/katalon-studio/docs/ddt.html) feature, because I want to control the data-variable binding myself.

-I will build a state-of-the-art combination of Test Cases, Global Variables, Test Suites, and Test Suite Collections.
+I will build a state-of-the-art combination of Test Cases, Execution Profiles, Global Variables, Test Suites, and Test Suite Collections.

 ## Scenario